Cynefin framework

 Chaotic

 Snowden states that in chaotic systems no cause and effect relationships can be determined.
-This seems a little extreme as even chaotic systems such as the weather can be predicted to some extent, although it takes considerable data gathering and enormous computing power to forecast for just a couple of days – so perhaps to all intents and purposes in the P3M environment the statement is true.
+This seems a little extreme as even chaotic systems such as the weather can be predicted to some extent, although it takes considerable data gathering and enormous computing power to forecast for just a couple of days – so perhaps to all intents and purposes in the project delivery environment the statement is true.

 The chaotic domain should only be deliberately entered for reasons of innovation and clearly this will require a considerable risk appetite.
 Chaotic projects would only be knowingly conceived if there was a great deal to gain, by perhaps being first to market in a new fast changing area, or as a response to a crisis such as a nuclear reactor melt down.